stlmc/stlmc/README.md

 python -m pip install -e .
 ```

+The model, configuration, and visualization languages use Lark grammars under
+`src/stlmc/parser/grammars/`.
+Parser development requires only Python; there
+is no generated parser source or Java build step.

 STLMC installs the Python interfaces for Z3 and Yices by default.
 Check all
 solver prerequisites after installation with: